-The Department of Biological Sciences operates the Horticulture Center, including glass greenhouses and quonset plastic-covered greenhouses adjacent to the University Center on North Campus.
+The Department of Biological Sciences operates the Horticulture Center, including glass greenhouses and Quonset plastic-covered greenhouses adjacent to the University Center on North Campus.
 These facilities are utilized by students preparing for careers in all phases of horticulture and biological sciences.
-They are also utilized for ecological/wetland research as well as growing facilities for campus beautification efforts of Horticulture Services.
+They are also utilized for ecological/wetland research as well as growing facilities for campus beautification efforts of the Physical Plant.